mscdex/reformed/README.md

          },
          function(req, res, next) {
            if (req.form.error) {
-             // `req.form.data` will always be undefined in case of error return res.send(400, 'Form error for field "'
+             return res.send(400, 'Form error for field "'
                                   + req.form.error.key
                                   + '": '
                                   + req.form.error);
            }

-           // if we had no required fields, `req.form.data` could be undefined
-           // if no form data was submitted

            // use `req.form.data` here ...